 Here I am sharing a fusion recipe for the Indian favorite Samosa and Jalapeno Poppers.
 A simple way to explain what these are like - jalapeno poppers stuffed with spiced mashed potatoes.

 To make these poppers, we need to first prepare the samosa potato filling, then prep and cook the jalapeños.

 Start with boiling the potatoes.
 My favorite way to boil potatoes is using an instant pot.
 You can boil using any method - just in a pot or in a stovetop pressure cooker.

 Once, the potatoes are boiled and tender (check with a fork).
 Let them cool down, then peel and mash them.
 You can use a potato masher or mash with your hands.

 Heat oil in a pan on medium heat.
 Add cumin and fennel seeds.
-Once the seeds start to sizzle, add ginger, green chili and hing.
+Once the seeds start to sizzle, add ginger, green chili and hing (skip for gluten-free).
 Then add the boiled & mashed potatoes, green peas and spices.

 Mix everything together and let it cook for 1-2 minutes on low heat.
 Remove pan from heat and let the filling cool down a bit.